wp-plugins/wp-classified/README.txt

 Admin Side
 - send notice that the ad is about to expire
-- Max size in bytes
+- implement the maximum character limit

 Changes in 1.1.1 - June 20/2008